pesos/grofer/CONTRIBUTING.md

 ```
 # make your change
 git add <files that you changed>
-git commit --amend
+git commit
-git push --force origin master      # if you are working on a feature branch, use that branch name instead of master
+git push origin master      # if you are working on a feature branch, use that branch name instead of master
 ```
 - The changes are immediately reflected in the pull request.
 Once the maintainers are satisfied, they will merge your contribution :)